top of page

 Born and raised in Honolulu, Hawaii, Thomas has loved all things music since he was a kid.
 Encouraged by his mother, who was also a performer, Thomas pursued singing and theater throughout his youth and into college.

 Outside of music, Thomas loves to cook, spend time with friends, and wander around grocery stores.
 He enjoys taking breaks from the Washington rain to travel home to Hawaii to see his family as often as possible.
-His fiancee, Sarah, is a huge part of keeping Mori's Studio up and running; if you ever participate in a show or camp Thomas is involved in, you can expect custom baked treats for every prodcution.
+His fiancee, Sarah, is a huge part of keeping Mori's Studio up and running; if you ever participate in a show or camp Thomas is involved in, you can expect custom baked treats for every production.

 More Than Just Performing